segmentio/action-destinations/packages/browser-destinations/destinations/snap-plugins/README.md

-# @segment/analytics-browser-actions-snap-conversions-api
+# @segment/analytics-browser-actions-snap-snap-plugins

-The Snap Conversions Api browser action destination for use with @segment/analytics-next.
+The Snap Browser Plugins browser action destination for use with @segment/analytics-next.

 ## License